Step 1. Be sure you are notrunning the kernel you plan on removing:

-Type uname -r in terminal and it will display the kernel using by your system.
+Type uname -r in terminal and it will display the current kernel using by your system.

 Or You can use the uname -a in terminal to check what kernel is currently used by your server:

-Open the terminal and type sudo dnf list installed kernel or you can use rpm -q kernel.
+Open the terminal and type sudo dnf list installed kernel or you can use dnf list installed “kernel-*”.
 It will list all the kernels on the system.

 Type this command sudo yum remove <KERNEL NAME> in terminal and then type the kernel version do you want to delete.